 The Social Life of Data

-2 sections, most recently Fall 2020, Wesleyan University
+3 sections, most recently Spring 2023, Wesleyan University

 All over the world, actions, feelings, and thoughts are becoming data.
 Divining future desires and anxieties, promiscuous digital networks collect and collate a wide variety of everyday data, marking populations as risky or profitable.
 Participation in these networks is frequently mandatory in order to access a wide-variety of political, social, and economic opportunities¾ even if you manage to delete your account or withdraw from these networks, your activity on digital systems leaves ghostly activity traces or zombie profiles waiting to come back to life.
 The rise of these data systems offers profound sociological and philosophical challenges to how we understand social life, power, control, memory, conscious thought, and even the nature of humanity and the environment.